One thing is certain in business: where you operate dictates your success.

-Whether you’re a start-up working from home or a real estate director for an established corporation, your location decision is a critical part of your business strategy and it directly impacts revenue.
+Whether you’re a start-up working from home or a director for an established corporation, your location decision is a critical part of your business strategy, and it directly impacts revenue.

-The process of finding the right location will vary depending upon your requirements and the market.
-Brokers are an important advisor who can help guide the decision making process and ultimately help you maximize your time in locating the right space.
+The process of finding the right location will vary depending on your requirements and the market.

-Consider these five steps to find the right broker and confirm the best business location to best support your business objectives.
+Consider these five steps to finding the business location to best support your business objectives.

 Perhaps a broker has already reached out to you on a sales call.
-You may want to set up an interview, but be sure to interview other brokers as well.
-You can also call your local Chamber of Commerce, and professional business networks including CCIM for commercial real estate broker referrals in your area.
+You may want to set up an interview with them, but be sure to interview other brokers as well.
+You can also call your local Chamber of Commerce and professional business networks (including CCIM) for commercial real estate broker referrals in your area.

-Your broker should be contacting you routinely and notify you of market conditions as they change.
-They should keep your lease schedule so that you're ready to make a decision at least six months prior to the expiration date whether you plan to renew or move.
-It is important to communicate with your broker if there any unanticipated changes in your space / location requirements.
+Your broker should contact you regularly and notify you of market conditions as they change.
+They should keep your lease schedule and help you decide whether to renew or move at least six months prior to the expiration date.
+It is important to communicate with your broker if there any unanticipated changes in your space or location requirements.

-Even if you plan to renew your lease, you should start the process early.
-Changes in the market may make moving to a new space more desirable and you'll want ample time for your broker to review and negotiate all options that are best for your business.
+Even if you plan to renew your lease, start the process early.
+Changes in the market may make moving to a new space more desirable, and you'll want ample time for your broker to review and negotiate all options that are best for your business.

 2. Meet with Your Broker to Discuss Requirements

-Once you have a broker, you will need to sit down with them to discuss the goals for your new location.
-At this point we recommend you gather any paperwork you might need including financials, budget requirements, location and space requirements, business plans and more.
+Once you have a broker, sit down with them to discuss the goals for your new location.
+At this point, gather any paperwork you might need, including financials, budget requirements, location and space requirements, business plans, etc.

-Considering these questions and more will help your broker determine what your site requirements are both now and for the future.
+Considering these questions and more will help your broker determine what your site requirements are both now and in the future.

-For example, if you are going to be in a five year lease but won’t be growing until year three, your broker will want to look for a building with the option for additional space at a later time or space that can be subleased until you need it instead of trying to deal with the problem in the future.
+For example, if you are going to be in a five-year lease but won’t be growing until year three, your broker will want to proactively look for a building with an option for additional space at a later time, or space that can be subleased until you need it, instead of trying to deal with the problem in the future.

 A good real estate broker is as important to a business as an accountant, attorney, or banker because they can look at your business plan and make sure you are going to be in a space that will meet your business and growth needs for the foreseeable future.
-That’s why it is important to provide them with as much detail as possible about your goals, plans, and limitations at this point in the process.
+That’s why it is important to provide them with as much detail as possible about your goals, plans, and limitations.

 3. Finding and Negotiating a Lease for Your Location

-After you have agreed to exclusively work with your broker and determined your space requirements, the search process for your new location will begin.
+After you agree to work with your broker exclusively and have determined your space requirements, the search for your new location will begin.
 Based on your requirements and business plan, your broker will compile a list of available properties for you to view.

-This is where your broker’s knowledge and experience comes into play.
+This is where your broker’s knowledge and experience come into play.
 They should be fully aware of where lease rates are going and be able to compare them to current market data.
-They should also know what new opportunities are out there and if there are new buildings that will be available in the near future.
+They should also know what new opportunities are out there, and if new buildings will be available in the near future.

 Let your broker lead the process.
-However, you must also stay involved to provide insight and help narrow down the decision making process.
-Your broker will alert you when they find new properties and you should be ready to view them as soon as possible!
+However, you must also stay involved to provide insight and help narrow the decision-making process.
+Your broker will alert you when they find new properties, and you should be ready to view them as soon as possible!
 In real estate, time kills deals.
 Make sure you are available to your broker and be ready to be involved as much as you can.

 Once you find a property you like, your broker will lead the process of negotiating the lease with your potential landlord.
-If your broker has the proper expertise and knowledge of the market, they will be able to get you a desirable deal on your new location.
+If your broker has the proper expertise and knowledge of the market, she or he will be able to get you a desirable deal on your new location.